TakanoriHarashima/DNA_NP_motor_simulation/README.md

         ├─001
         └─002
 </pre>
-You can see the progress of the simulation by looking the output figure files which generate in individual directories (i.e. '000', '001', '002').
+You can see the progress of the simulation by looking the output figure files which will be generated in individual directories (i.e. '000', '001', '002').

-4. Make resulting movies:
+**4. Make resulting movies:**
 Download DNAmotor_simu_movie_maker_per_time_v04.py from Github and open with Spyder.
 Set the parameter.
 Here is an example.
 ```